Holiday sickness claims

 - Parasitic infections

-If you or a loved one have suffered illness during or following a holiday abroad as a result of negligence, then fill in our quick claim form to start your No Win No Fee claim for compensation and we will be in touch to discuss your claim in more detail.
+If you or a loved one have suffered illness during or following a holiday abroad as a result of negligence, then get in touch to start your No Win No Fee claim for compensation.